Kakamotobi/Learned/Web Development/Testing/Basics-of-Testing.md

 ## How to Test
 - We will run one testing command that will start up a sub program that is going to make sure that all of our code works as expected.
 - No need to know the internal implementation of the code to test.
 We can test it by knowing what goes into it and what should come out.
+### Notes
+- Test each test case independently.
+- Do not make a test for every line of code.
+Make tests for code that affects the behavior of the program.
+	- Only test things that are vital to the performance of the unit being tested.
+- Once all units in a program have been tested to success, larger components of the program can be tested through integration testing.

 ## Simple Example - Node.js
 ```js